balugaq/construction-wand/README.md

     - When holding a wand, use the F key (swap off-hand items) to switch axis restriction mode
     - Supports X, Y, Z axis restrictions and unrestricted mode

-## Permissions and Restrictions

-- All wands support permission checks
-- OP-only wands (4096 range) are restricted to administrators only
-- Using building wands in creative mode does not consume blocks
-- Projection display feature can enhance gameplay experience and can be disabled via configuration
-- Server administrators can adjust the maximum number of blocks each wand type can modify through configuration

 ## Multi-language Support

 The plugin supports multiple languages, including:
-- Czech (cs_CZ)
-- German (de_DE)
 - English (en)
-- Canadian English (en_CA)
-- Shakespearan English (enws)
-- Canadian French (fr_CA)
-- French (fr_FR)
-- Italian (it)
-- Japanese (ja_JP)
-- Korean (ko_KR)
-- Russian (ru)
-- Simplified Chinese (zh_CN)
-- Traditional Chinese (zh_TW)

 ## Requirements